 - Poorly localised tenderness.

 Suspect this where there is unilateral neck, shoulder, or arm pain approximating to a dermatome.
 There may be accompanying changes in sensation or weakness in related muscles.
-Note: pain or paraesthesia radiating into the arm is a nonspecific sign for nerve root pain.
+NB: pain or paraesthesia radiating into the arm is a nonspecific sign for nerve root pain.

 - There may be postural asymmetry with the patient flexing their head to decompress the nerve root.